smtttlck/movie-app/README.md

 ### Installation and startup
 The created project and its dependencies are:
-- bootstrap, redux, axios, formik, jwt-decode, react-icons, react-player, react-router-dom, react-slick, yup for client
+- bootstrap, redux, axios, formik, jwt-decode, react-icons, react-player, react-router-dom, react-slick, yup, jest(dev-dependency), jsdom(dev-dependency), babel-jest(dev-dependency), jest-mock(dev-dependency), identity-obj-proxy(dev-dependency) for client
 - nodemon(dev-dependency), bcrypt, cors, dotenv, express, express-async-handler, jsonwebtoken, pg, pg-hstore, sequelize, multer for server

 After importing the database, you need to install and run the dependencies with npm: